lolmaus/ember-element-query/README.md

     * To `ElementQueryMixin` via `classNames: ['my-component']`

 5. Update your styles to either use px breakpoints or define `$eq-slices` in Sass.
 See the docs above.

+    Make sure your CSS selectors use the semantic HTML classnames.

 6. If you chose to use slices, mind that `eq-to` and the second argument of `eq-between` are now non-inclusive.